-Since the dawn of time, conflicts have been a pain.
-In the days of the
+Since the dawn of time, man has enjoyed chocolate.
+In the days of

 In order to be descriptive and meaningful, the title should give a good indication as to the contents of the paper-and you will have a better idea of this once you complete the paper.
 So do it last.
 Feel free to personalize it but do not go crazy.